 - 3.1.
-Backlight means the window glazing located at the rear of the roof panel in vehicles subject to this GTR. - 3.2.
-Backset means the minimum horizontal distance between the rear of a representation of the head of a seated 50th percentile male occupant and the head restraint, as measured by the head restraint measurement device.

-3.3.
-Head restraint:
+[Backlight means the window glazing located at the rear [of the roof panel], but is not a part of the roof panel, in vehicles subject to this GTR.] - 3.2.
+Backset means the minimum horizontal distance between the rear of a representation of the head of a seated 50th percentile male occupant and the head restraint, [as measured by the head restraint measurement device]. - 3.3.
+Head restraint: - 3.3.1.

-- 3.3.1.
 Means a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso. - 3.3.2.
-Means, at any designated seating position, a seat back, or any independently adjustable seat component attached to or adjacent to a seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment, as measured in accordance Annex 1. - 3.4.
-Head restraint measurement device (HRMD) means the Society of Automotive Engineers (SAE) (rev. Jul 95) J826 three-dimensional manikin with the ICBC head form attached,
+Rear head restraint [Means, [at any forward-facing seat,] [at any designated seating position], a seat back, or any independently adjustable seat component attached to or adjacent to a seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment, as measured in accordance Annex 1.] [move to S4?]